Spireblight/Spireblight/README.md

 - website_url (should be the same as the server's website_url - this is where the savefile will be sent)
 - secret (needs to be identical to the server's secret for savefile syncing to work)

-For any issues, feel free to open an issue.
-I accept PRs as well.
+For any issues, feel free to open an issue or submit a PR.